© 2024 Blaze Media LLC. All rights reserved.

 This is not to say that North Carolina did not prepare at all for the massive flooding.
 In fact, there were multiple warnings about the danger ahead of Helene's rains.
 Shortly before Helene impacted his state, Governor Roy Cooper (D) found time to talk to the New York Times about "how North Carolina is fighting climate change at NYT Climate Forward."

 What Blaze Media found on the ground there, however, is that there were not nearly enough assets in place to respond to cut-off communities in the mountains, which is why private organizations, volunteers, and locals were often the primary first responders the first few days.
-While government agencies have been around to aid North Carolina, there simply were not enough to meet the demand, despite the warnings that this was going to be a significant storm for the region.
+While government agencies have been around to aid North Carolina, there simply was not enough assistance to meet the demand, despite the warnings that this would be a significant storm for the region.

 It was clear the state and federal government were playing catch-up.